Cog-Creators/Red-DiscordBot/docs/about_venv.rst

 Virtual environments allow you to isolate Red's library dependencies, cog dependencies and python binaries from the rest of your system with no performance overhead.
 It also ensures Red and its dependencies are installed to a predictable location, which makes uninstalling Red as simple as removing a single folder.
-Preventing any loss of data or breaking other things on your system.
+Preventing any data loss or breaking other things on your system.